Gasoline from solar and wind power: Zero-carbon doesn't assure clean or efficient

 Getting through the green gloss

-Zero carbon emissions sounds great, but it of course doesn’t mean zero pollution.
-It’s different than carbon-sequestration projects, which aim to capture carbon dioxide through some shared methods but aim to store it away long-term, so it’s not problematic for the environment.
-Internal combustion engines would still be burning the fuels, and producing nitrogen oxides, carbon monoxide, sulfur dioxide, and other criteria pollutants.
+Zero carbon emissions sounds great, but it doesn’t mean zero pollution.
+It’s different than carbon-sequestration projects, which aim to capture carbon dioxide through shared methods but store it away long-term, so it’s not problematic for the environment.
+Internal combustion engines would still burn the fuels and produce nitrogen oxides, carbon monoxide, sulfur dioxide, and other criteria pollutants.